 Call us at (802) 875-5445

-Upper Valley Equine Services is an ambulatory equine veterinary practice based out of Chester, VT.
+Upper Valley Equine Services is an ambulatory equine veterinary dental practice based out of Chester, VT.
 Our practice covers parts of VT, NH, and MA by appointment.
-We strive to provide high quality veterinary care to all ages, breeds, and disciplines of horses and donkeys.
+We strive to provide high quality veterinary dental care to all ages, breeds, and disciplines of horses and donkeys.
 In order to best care for your horse we emphasize the importance of client education and preventative medicine.
 Rest assured, that the care and treatment of your horse will be provided by a veterinarian that has undergone equine specific training.
 Building client relationships is important to us.
 Please feel free to contact us anytime if you have questions or concerns about the care of your horses.
 Their health is important to us and we will make ourselves available to address your concerns.

 Dr. Kristen Clapp